-Hire help!
 Get yourself a postpartum doula!
 They can help with other children, household chores, meals, and holding baby so you can take a shower.
-With our birth package we offer 1-2 postpartum visits and we have an additional postpartum doula package available for parents looking for this help.
+With our birth package we offer 1-2 postpartum visits and we have an additional postpartum doula package available for parents looking for extra help.
+Add a postpartum doula to your registry, ditch the extra onesies.
 You could even consider childcare at this point for your older child.
 It could be a few hours a day, or the whole day.
 They will enjoy some time with new friends.
 If you aren’t interested in that, checkout Care.com and interview a nanny who can come to your home a few hours or days a week!

 Hire a cleaning lady!
 That's right I said it, hire a cleaning lady.
 You may consider having them do a deep clean before the baby's due date, so you don't have to worry about scrubbing baseboards and cleaning the microwave.
 You could get on a biweekly schedule or even just once a month.
 This can be helpful in this time of need.
 You could also consider a postpartum doula who will come in and do small tasks like laundry and dishes for you.